When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 In normal circumstances, your Windows host file should look something like this:

-Conclusion: Cleaning up your browser’s cache and browsing history might help as after the clean up, your browser will try to connect to the website, instead of retrieving the previously cached files from it’s local cache.
+Conclusion: Cleaning up your browser’s cache and browsing history might help as, after the cleanup, your browser will try to connect to the website, instead of retrieving the previously cached files from its local cache.

-5. Check Windows Firewall Settings
+9. Check Windows Firewall Settings

-Did you or any other user of the same computer installed a parental control application or network blocking program on the system?
+Did you or any other user of the same computer install a parental control application or network blocking program on the system?
 Perform a thorough check of installed programs and applications from Control Panel > Programs and Features, remove suspicious programs which you think might be the cause of this problem.

-Conclusion: If you find suspicious applications, uninstall them and restart your computer.
+Conclusion: If you find suspicious applications, uninstall them, and restart your computer.

-7. Clear Your Computer’s DNS cache:
+11. Clear Your Computer’s DNS cache

 If you have recently switched from Open DNS or Google’s public DNS server to a DNS server provided by your Internet service provider, flushing the DNS cache might just help.

-9. Restart Your Router or Modem
+18. Restart Your Router Or Modem

 Type 192.168.1.1 in your browser’s address bar and access the router’s preferences page.
 Do a soft reboot of the router and restart your browser when the router has finished booting.

-This mechanism ensures that your router renews the IP address of each system attached to the device and there are no IP address conflicts between two or more computers or mobile devices using the same computer network.
+This mechanism ensures that your router renews the IP address of each system attached to the device, and there are no IP address conflicts between two or more computers or mobile devices using the same computer network.
 On rare occasions, a misconfiguration in your network might be a reason why some websites never open on your computer, so doing a soft reboot in the router might bring back things to normal.

 If restarting the router or modem doesn’t fix the problem, trying doing a hard reboot of the router by performing a factory reset.
-You can reset the modem to factory default by pushing a hair pin at the back of the router’s hole, see the following illustration as an example:
+You can reset the modem to factory default by pushing a hairpin at the back of the router’s hole, see the following illustration as an example:

-10.Restart Your Computer
+19.Restart Your Computer

-11. Call Your Internet Service Provider
+20. Call Your Internet Service Provider

 If everything fails, call the support staff of your Internet service provider and log your problem with them.
 That’s all you can do!